Tokyo Disney Resort

 Bookings for the hotel can also be made via Disney Resort Reservations Center at 011-81-045-683-3333 (9:00 am – 9:00 pm Tokyo time).
 The phone system is automated and initially the “person” will speak in Japanese.
 Wait all the way till the English spiel starts and then proceed from there.

 Fortunately Tokyo Disney Resort is not far from the eastern districts of central Tokyo.
 From JR Tokyo Station, it’s about a 15-minute train ride to JR Maihama Station at Tokyo Disney Resort.
 The trains run very frequently and absolutely on time.
 There are a wealth of hotel options if you stay in Tokyo.
+When you get to Maihama, it’s a pretty quick 5-10 minute walk to Tokyo Disneyland, or you can take the monorail to either park.

 The thing to keep in mind about Tokyo is that there are no “bad areas” — some are nicer or more convenient than others, but none are dangerous.
 The overall quality of Tokyo hotels is very good.
 You can count on cleanliness even at the lower end, though rooms are often very small in less expensive accommodations.